linkedin/smart-arg/docs/advanced.md

 * `Optional[AnyOtherSupportedType]`: Beware that any optional field is required to **default to `None`**.

 ### override argument Ser/De
-A user can change the parsing behavior of certain field of an argument class.
+A user can change the parsing behavior of certain field of an argument container class.
 One can only do this when the field's type is already supported by `smart-arg`.